China's central bank mulls Alibaba, Tencent payment curbs

 They also include a ban on the companies from handling offline transactions, currently in the purview of a government-controlled monopoly, and a limit on transfers from bank accounts to accounts managed by the companies.

 China's online and mobile payment transactions have been growing at a frenetic pace.
-The online payment market last year increased by 47 percent to 5.37 trillion yuan ($869.20 billion)in transactions, according to Beijing-based consultancy iResearch.
+The online payment market last year increased by 47 percent to 5.37 trillion yuan (£524.28 billion) in transactions, according to Beijing-based consultancy iResearch.

 That has fuelled a clash between the financial sector and Internet companies as online firms push into banking and ramp up their own financial services, offering online payment options and wealth management products.